How to Downsize Your Company

 The Supreme Court has held that excessive persuasion and methods invalidate the “voluntary” resignation, and the employees may then seek damages for the company’s conduct.
 (Supreme Court decision S55.9.10, July 10, 1980.)
 Dismissals should be seen as a last resort.
 Dismissals for the purpose of reorganization require the four elements mentioned above (1.-4.)
 It is very difficult to determine whether such conditions have been met.
 Thus, an expert’s advice should be sought.
 This is especially so if the manager cannot speak Japanese fluently with Japanese staff, because the manager will probably face difficulties in negotiations, in court, or in Alternative Dispute Resolution (“Saibangai Funso Kaiketsu Tetsuzuki”), etc.

-Most companies probably want to avoid such troublesome procedures as are discussed above and instead pursue the easiest and shortest route for laying off employees.
+Most companies probably want to avoid such troublesome procedures and instead pursue the easiest route for laying off employees.
 However, even if a company uses a complex scheme such as Corporate Division or M&A, without an honest and sincere attitude to employees, such a scheme is likely to worsen the relationship between the company and their employees.
-If the company cannot keep a trusting relationship with its employees, the company will probably not survive a bad recession anyway.
-Thus, it would seem a strong passion to save the company and an honest approach are key points to save a company.
+If the company cannot keep a trusting relationship with its employees, the company will probably not survive a recession anyway.
+Thus, it would seem a passion to save the company and honesty are key points to save a company.

 This scope of this article is limited to just a few approaches; there are several available alternatives that may be more suitable to a particular business.
 For more information on this topic, please contact us.

-Comment: The Japanese economy is much better than it was in the period after the collapse of Lehman Brothers.
+The Japanese economy is much better than it was in the period after the collapse of Lehman Brothers.
 Thus, this advice will not probably need to be applied as often as last year.
-But unfortunately, downsizing is always a possibility, even in a better economy, so we hope this article will be useful for your reference.
+But unfortunately, downsizing is always a possibility, even in a better economy.
+We hope this article will be useful for your reference if you are considering how to downsize your company.